How Does My School, Library, or Large Group Participate?

 Read this year’s campaign book on October 25, 2018!

-After reading, report the total number of children and adults you read with on the big day to help us tally our total as we try to beat our own record for most people reading the same book on the same day.
+Click here to report the total number of children and adults you read with on the big day.
+This helps us tally our total as we try to beat our own record for most people reading the same book on the same day.